BSS (Hons) in Public Administration

 1. A candidate must pass SSC/equivalent and HSC/equivalent examination from any discipline/group.

-2. Candidates from Science Group must obtain a total GPA of 9.00 in SSC/equivalent and HSC/equivalent examination with minimum GPA 4.50 in each of the examinations.
+2. Candidates from Science Group must obtain a total GPA of 8.00 in SSC/equivalent and HSC/equivalent examination.

-4. Candidates from Humanities Group must obtain a total GPA of 8.00 in SSC/equivalent and HSC/equivalent examination with minimum GPA 4.00 in each of the examinations.
+4. Candidates from Humanities Group must obtain a total GPA of 7.50 in SSC/equivalent and HSC/equivalent examination.

 5. Candidates from General Certificate of Education (GCE) O and A level background must pass in minimum 05 (five) and 02 (two) subjects respectively having minimum 26.5 points in total based on the following scale: